wandb/docs/docs/guides/app/features/panels/intro.md

 1. Click the `...` menu for the panel.
 2. Click **Move**.
 3. If the workspace generates panels automatically, you must select a new section for the panel.
-If trhe workspace generates panels manually, you can select a new section or move the panel to the top level of the workspace.
+If the workspace generates panels manually, you can select a new section or move the panel to the top level of the workspace.

 ### Edit a panel